appcypher/viper/NOTES.md

 - Variable

-    - Shadowing a global variable, class variable or variable referenced in a closure.
+    - Shadowing a global variable or a field.
         ```py
         num = 10
         print(num)